-Regardless of your method of shooting, stabilization is the most important factor.
-To correctly zero a rifle and scope shooters need a stable platform to shoot from.
+Regardless of your method of shooting, stabilization is the most important factor in how to zero a scope.
+To correctly zero a rifle and scope, shooters need a stable platform to shoot from.

 5. Begin the Zeroing Process

-Once a shooter is in position they begin the zeroing process.
-For bolt actions, single shots, and AR-style rifles the shooter can remove the bolt, and separate the action and look down the barrel.
+Now, let’s get into the meat of how to zero a scope.
+Once a shooter is in position, they begin the zeroing process.
+For bolt actions, single shots, and AR-style rifles, the shooter can remove the bolt, separate the action, and look down the barrel.
 Shooters then adjust the weapon until the barrel is in relative line with the target.

-The shooter can gaze through the barrel, and then the scope.
-If the scope is significantly off of the target the view between the barrel and scope will be significantly different.
+The shooter can gaze through the barrel, then the scope.
+If the scope is off of the target, the view between the barrel and scope will be significantly different.

-Other rifle designs are more difficult to remove the actions and impossible to look through the barrel.
+Other rifle designs are more difficult to zero.
 For these rifles, shooters can utilize a laser bore sight.
 This device fits into the chamber of the weapon and sends a laser directly down the barrel.